Location: Fremantle Aquatic Centre, WA

 Cogeneration system is used to offset the facility's electrical consumption and thermal energy to the centre's two pools

 Cut carbon emissions by over 25%

 The Fremantle project was the first of it's kind in Australia that combined cogeneration and heat pump technology.
 This project was recognised for its energy efficient and environmentally friendly outcomes and was awarded the 2014 Splash!
 Environmental Award.

-Engineering firm EMC designed the combination system to replace the existing gas boiler system providing heat to 1 @ 50m and 1 @ 25m outdoor swimming pools.
+The engineering firm EMC assisted in designing a combination system to replace Fremantle's costly existing gas boiler system which was providing heat to the 50m & 25m outdoor pools.

 As part of a multi-million dollar renovation, a purpose-built plant room was constructed at the southern end of the property to house the CHP, heat pump, all associated pumps and the plate heat exchangers.

-The MiracleGen CHP system is a fully integrated unit composed of a gasified Cummins engine, Leroy Somer alternator, ComAp controller and all required pumps and heat exchangers.
+The CHP system is a fully integrated unit composed of a gasified Cummins engine, Leroy Somer alternator, ComAp controller and various other required pumps and heat exchangers.

 Intelligent control; as part of the upgrade, the existing Submain and MSSB were removed and replaced with new purpose-built components.